 The Department’s Utah’s Own Program works to reconnect consumers with their food supply and promotes the benefits of Utah’s locally grown and processed foods which represent 15 percent of Utah’s economy.
 The Department also protects animal health and the state’s $1 billion livestock industry, as well as guards against invasive insects.

 In 2021, we were proud to celebrate UDAF’s 100 Year Anniversary.
-Click here to learn more about this special anniversary.
+Click here to learn more about this special commemoration.